philtipping31/PP4---BrickBros/README.md

     - Post has been deleted
 - As a first time user I want to be able to search for posts via the Model Number search bar.
 - As a first time user I want to be able to navigate to the social media pages of the site easily.
+- As a first time user I want to see that I can add a review to the lego posts if I am logged in.
+- As a first time user I want to be notified that my review has been added and awaiting approval.
+- As a first time user I want to see other users approved reviews.

 ### Returning User Goals